BPChain/private-ethereum/README.md

 at port 22000.

 ### eth_bootstrap files
-1. [`Blockchain genesis file`](https://github.com/BPChain/private-ethereum/tree/master/files/blockchain_files) which includes the genesis.json to initialize the blockchain
+1. [`blockchain genesis file`](https://github.com/BPChain/private-ethereum/tree/master/files/blockchain_files) which includes the genesis.json to initialize the blockchain

 ### Docker Setup
 All nodes use the same Dockerfile but have different entrypoints defined in the [`docker-compose.yml`](https://github.com/BPChain/private-ethereum/blob/dev/docker-compose.yml).